holysnippet/pico_eth_doc/README.md

 If you find a value close to zero volts then you have (as I had) a transformer with the center point of the windings (RX & TX) connected together.
 You must populate **C3 & C4**.

+<a name="lwi"></a>
-### lwIP stack tuning
+## lwIP stack tuning
-The choices I have made may not be appropriate for your application (max number of connections vs good throughput). **I can't go into details here.** lwIP configuration options are located in the provided file lwipopts.h.
-With only a few kilobytes of memory, you will have to make some compromises.
+The choices I made may not be suitable for your application as I torture test the stack to see how it works with the interface. **I can't go into details here.** lwIP configuration options are located in the provided file lwipopts.h.
+With only a few kilobytes of memory, you will have to make some compromises (i.e. max number of connections vs good throughput).
 There are many guides :

 https://lwip.fandom.com/wiki/Tuning_TCP